Lynette Linton

 Director

-Television includes: My Name is Leon - 2023 BAFTA nomination for Emerging Talent: Fiction and Look at Me (as writer).
+For television, her credits include My Name is Leon (BBC2; BAFTA nomination for Emerging Talent: Fiction).